stridecolossus/jove-blog/blog/part-2-triangle/pipeline.md

 public record Rectangle(int x, int y, int width, int height)
 ```

-The following overloaded helper is added for the common case of a single viewport and scissor rectangle with the same dimensions:
+The following helper is added for the common case of a single viewport and scissor rectangle with the same dimensions:

 ```java
 public ViewportStage viewportAndScissor(Viewport viewport) {